impostorsguides/impostorsguides.github.io/rbenv/part-1/1-g-content.md

 fi
 ```

-Summing up what all this does:
+Putting together everything we've learned:

  - If the command you're running is the `ruby` command:
  - RBENV will iterate over each of the arguments you passed to `ruby`
     - If the arg is `--` or if it starts with `-e`, it will immediately stop checking the remaining args, and proceed to running the code outside the case statement (what that code does is TBD).
     - If the argument contains a `/` character, RBENV will check to see if that argument corresponds to a valid filepath.
+      - If it does correspond to a valid filepath, the shim will store the file's parent directory in an environment variable.
-If it does, it will grab the file's parent directory and use that to (later on) check which Ruby version to use.
+      - At some future place in the code, RBENV will use this environment variable to decide which Ruby version to use.
     - If the argument matches neither of these cases, it's ignored for the purposes of the `for` loop.

 ## Setting `RBENV_ROOT`